pearu/f2py/doc/source/fparser2.rst

 Extended arguments for STOP
 +++++++++++++++++++++++++++

-May compiler support extended arguments for the STOP statement before Fortran 2008.
+Many compilers support extended arguments for the STOP statement before Fortran 2008.
 Examples are negative numbers, and string operations::

     STOP -1